 1. Tell us about the business you work for and its mission

-2. What attracted you to working in operations originally?
+2. What attracted you to working in marketing originally?

-3. What was your path to becoming a Chief Operating Officer?
+3. What was your path to becoming a marketing leader?

 4. What are the core skills and experience required for your position?

-7. Tell us what you love most about working in ops
+7. Tell us what you love most about working in marketing

-8. What advice would you give to someone wanting to follow a similar career path?
+8. What advice would you give to someone wanting to develop a career in marketing?

 9. What do you do to relax in your free time?